 In addition, keep your brand offerings constantly refreshed.
 Give discerning customers a reason to repeatedly do business with you.
-Macy’s in New York, considered the world’s largest department store, is going through a four year $400 Million makeover.
-Product will be organized by lifestyle to help customers create looks and build wardrobes across categories.
+Macy’s in New York, considered the world’s largest department store, underwent through a four year $400 Million makeover.
+Product is organized by lifestyle to help customers create looks and build wardrobes across categories.

 Sell a distinct lifestyle which is what discriminating clients crave and gladly relate to.
 Be in the forefront of creativity and have all your staff, regardless of department/responsibility, on the same marketing page.

 Occasionally, organize exclusive by invitation only events as a patron appreciation gesture.
 Being invited to an exclusive event makes one feel notable.
 For example, Italian sports automaker Maserati invited a select number of brand loyalists to a new experience in Europe that gave them the opportunity to sail on-board the 70 ft./21,3 m Maserati sailboat.
 In addition, they drove models in its current range including the new Maserati Gran Turismo Sport model.

 Create/publish an upscale lifestyle magazine, every other month or quarter, which should include noteworthy information on the brand – in an environmentally friendly print format, as well as in digital format.
 The Bentley motors magazine is a good case in point.

 Putting it All into Perspective